Tanish1805/Natours-App/readme.md

 EMAIL_FROM = <your_email>

-## Available Scripts In the project directory, you can run:
+## Available Scripts In the project directory, you can run the following:

 ### `npm i` Installs all the dependencies.
 ### `npm start` Runs the app in the development mode.\ Open [http://localhost:3000](http://localhost:3000) to view it in your browser.